MichaelVasseur/electron-ipc-bus/README.md

 # IpcBusBridge
 Dispatching of messages to renderer process is managed by a bridge.
 You can have only one single bridge for the whole application.
 The bridge must be instanciated in the master process only.
+Without this bridge, renderer and Node processes are not able to dialog.

 ## Interface
 ```ts